Smile-SA/odoo_addons/smile_invoice_issued/README.rst

 |badge2| |badge3|

-This module provides a wizard to generate account moves for unreached purchase order lines.
+This module provides a wizard to generate account moves for invoice issued in sales order lines.

 Smile Invoice Issued
 ---------------------